Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

-What are the Yosenju Monsters?
+What Are the Yosenju Monsters?

 Also referred to as the "Spirit Samurai" thanks to their hand-returning effects, Yosenju creatures operate similarly to spirit monsters but have their own archetype with a bit of pendulum prowess thrown in.

 However, since they don't heavily rely on the extra deck like most pendulum series, Yosenju transitioned surprisingly well through the extra deck limitation rules that debuted alongside link monsters.
 With many field-swarming and card-returning tricks up their sleeves, these beast-warrior-typed and wind-attributed monsters remain one of the game's most viable archetypes.
-But with dozens of card to choose from, which entries reign supreme?
+But with dozens of cards to choose from, which entries reign supreme?
 These are the ten most crucial cards for your Yosenju Yu-Gi-Oh deck!

 10. Yosenju Kama 3